hawthornex/SQL-Playground/README.md

 - Inspect dataset schemas in sql/
 - Try writing your own queries and compare with reference solutions

+CLI helper
+- Run tools/spg new 004 to draft a new challenge file template.

 License
 Personal learning use; adapt as needed.